koldakov/pycountries/README.md

 from decimal import Decimal

 from fastapi import FastAPI
-from pycountries import Country, Currency from pydantic import BaseModel, model_validator
+from pycountries import Country, Currency, Language from pydantic import BaseModel, model_validator